mirzaakhi/UL-WSN-DDoS-Attack-H-IoT2023/README.md

   - `previous_sender` — node ID that sends the previous message
   - `malicious` — class label (`1` for malicious, `0` for normal)
 ```
-> These features are derived from the raw sensor log and are used to train the CNN-based anomaly detection model.
+> These features are derived from the Cooja simulation raw sensor log and are used to train the CNN-based anomaly detection model.

 ---